wicys/wicysillinois/README.md

-# Women in Cybersecurity Official Website
+# Women in Cybersecurity @Illinois Official Website

 ## Table of Contents: